 Requirements to Become a Medical Courier

-There is number general certification, but most employers require:
+There are a number of general certifications, but most employers require:

-Couriers must also be physically active, reliable, and in a position to raise heavy things or stand for extended periods.
+Couriers must also be physically active, reliable, and in a position to lift heavy things or stand for extended periods.

 Several couriers obtain on-the-job education and might be licensed in: